konrad-glowacki/optilyz-redux-task/README.md

     * clear all completed tasks from list

 3. Routing

+    Module `react-router-dom` is already added in package.json
     * completed task should be shown with the path `/completed`
     * active task should be show with the path `/active`

 4. Tests

+    Jest is installed and to run tests use: `yarn test`
     * write test for one component
     * write test for one container